Lenore Skenazy: Career

 Skenazy's 2008 column in the Sun, "Why I Let My 9-Year-Old Ride the Subway Alone," described her controversial decision to let her son take the New York City Subway home alone, which was completed without incident.
 The piece resulted in accusations of child abuse and memories of first-time subway trips and childhood freedom.
 The story was covered on The Today Show, Fox News, NPR, and MSNBC, becoming worldwide news and being featured on Penn & Teller: Bullshit!, The View, Nightline, Good Morning America, CBS News, NBC Nightly News, Anderson Cooper, Dr. Phil, Nancy Grace, the BBC, the CBC, and ABC in Australia.
-In 2015, she was profiled in The New Yorker and The New York Times.
-Her blog's popularity led to Free-Range Kids.

-Blogger
+Free-range parenting

-Skenazy proposed May 22, 2010, as the first "Take Our Children to the Park & Leave Them There Day"—a day for children to learn how to play by themselves without constant supervision.
+Skenazy started blogging on the subject, and her blog's popularity led to the 2009 book Free-Range Kids.
+She proposed May 22, 2010, as the first "Take Our Children to the Park & Leave Them There Day"—a day for children to learn how to play by themselves without constant supervision.

 In 2012 Skenazy hosted the reality television show World's Worst Mom on Discovery Life.
 The 13-episode series features Skenazy visiting anxious parents, including the mother of a 10-year-old whom she still spoon-fed; the mother who only let her 8-year-old ride a skateboard on the grass; and the mother of a 13-year-old who still took him into the ladies' room.

+In 2015, Skenazy was profiled in both The New Yorker and The New York Times.

-In 2017, Skenazy co-founded the nonprofit Let Grow, along with Jonathan Haidt, Daniel Shuchman and Peter Gray.
+In 2017, Skenazy co-founded the nonprofit organization Let Grow, along with psychologists Jonathan Haidt and Peter Gray, and businessman Daniel Shuchman.
 Let Grow's mission is to make it "easy, normal, and legal to give kids the independence they need to grow into capable, confident and happy adults."
 Its free materials for parents, schools, and counselors help them encourage independence and unstructured, unsupervised free play and real-world responsibility for adolescents and children.

 In 2018, Utah became the first state in the U.S. to pass the Free-Range Parenting bill, assuring parents that they can give their children some independence without this being mistaken for neglect, for which the Washington Post credited Skenazy's 2008 column as a contributing influence.
 Similar laws recognizing reasonable childhood independence have since been enacted in other states, including Colorado, Oklahoma, and Texas.
 Several other states have relaxed laws regarding some aspects of childhood independence.

 Skenazy is a frequent contributing writer for Reason magazine, covering mostly topics related to her concept of free-range parenting as well as overprotective parents and laws that punish parents when they leave their children unsupervised.

-Personal life

-Skenazy is Jewish.
-Her paternal grandparents emigrated from Çanakkale, Turkey.
-Her maternal grandparents came from Russia and Poland.